 The annual community membership fee is $80.
 We usually have an “early bird” discount, and also a late season discount.
-Coached workouts involve an additional fee
+Coached workouts involve an additional fee and are optional!

 Q: What do I get with community membership?

 You will join a small, friendly and fun group of athletes who will become your training family.
-You will get free access to member-led workouts (bike, run, open water swim), occasional seminars/workshops, access to coached workouts at the subsidized member rates, terrific discounts from our sponsors (for many of us, these discounts repay the cost of membership), monthly social events, weekly emailed newsletter, access to the TTPDX members-only facebook group, team support at designated team races, and organized (but not subsidized) housing at away races.
+You will get free access to member-led workouts (bike, run, open water swim), occasional seminars/workshops, access to coached workouts at the subsidized member rates, terrific discounts from our sponsors (for many of us, these discounts repay the cost of membership), monthly social events, a weekly emailed newsletter, access to the TTPDX members-only Facebook group, team support at designated team races, and organized (but not subsidized) housing at away races.